rjtrenchard/XHSW/README.md

 The other files are made to be as hands-off as possible, You are not required to touch them.

+- Spy appends "lastdisguise" to mwheel clicks, as personally I use mouse4/5 for weapon switching. this way you can quickchange your weapon while disguised.
+- Demoknight completely disables anything but melee.

 Author
 =====
 Nattajerk